mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

    - **SEQUENCE_NAME**, the sequence name must be identical to the DB's sequence name if the next value is taken from the DB.
    - **CACHE_DB_NAME**, populate this setting using **DB_CASSANDRA** where the Sequence Cache tables are stored.
    - **SEQUENCE_REDIS_OR_DB**, indicates if the next value is taken from Redis or the target DB interface.
 Populate this setting using the **FabricRedis** interface (imported from the TDM library) or with the **target DB interface name**.
    - **INITIATE_VALUE_OR_FLOW**, set an initial value for the sequence or populate the name of an inner flow to apply logic when getting the initial value.
-For example, setting the initial value from the max value of the XXXXX.
+For example, setting the initial value from the max value of the target table.

    Example of the tdmSeqList: